jcundill/streeto/Heuristics.md

 Route Choice is probably the most important heuristic in an urban orienteering course.
-But you can't just switch everything else off, or you'll end up with a course that that just oscillates between two or three different locations that have great route choice options between them, but basically run the same legs over and over again as you said you didn't care about route repetition, or exposing future controls.
+But you can't just switch everything else off, or you'll end up with a course that that just oscillates between two or three different locations that have great route choice options between them, but basically just runs the same legs over and over again as you said you didn't care about route repetition, or exposing future controls.

 So, the weightings need tweaking.
 Currently, they are all set to 1 by default.